Fisheries And Fishermen Hard Hit By Decline Of Oysters On Gulf Coast

 He's questioning whether there's a future on the water.
 And he's not alone.

 "It's already dying," says Christopher Rhodes with Mississippi Commercial Fisheries United.
-He's a third generation fisherman, but at 29 he's not sure he'll stay in the business.
+He's a third-generation fisherman, but at 29 he's not sure he'll stay in the business.

 "The catch isn't what it used to be, and then you have something like this happens.
 I mean it's already hard," says Rhodes.
-"It just it just brings us down to our knees."
+"It just brings us down to our knees."

 The group is calling for Mississippi interests to have a stronger voice in flood control policy.